appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/2-operator-directory.rst

       #. must be an node that matches the datum argument of the spending
          validator on the and fields.

       #.
-The field of must match the sum of the Midgard parameter and
+The field of must match the sum of the Sundial parameter and
          the upper bound of the transaction validity interval.

    -  Verify that the operator is currently committing a block header to the state queue:

       #.
-The transaction must include the Midgard hub oracle NFT in a
+The transaction must include the Sundial hub oracle NFT in a
          reference input.

       #.
-Let be the policy ID in the corresponding field of the Midgard
+Let be the policy ID in the corresponding field of the Sundial
          hub oracle.

       #.
 The transaction must Append a node into the via the Commit